 Kasidi Primary School, Kilifi County

 Kasidi was one of the first schools in Kenya to receive support from the Mwezi Foundation.
-In total, they have received 55 Mwezi solar lights and a room solar lighting system to use in school.
-In 2019, they produced the best exam results in their history, achieving a mean score of 256/500.
-This is an increase of 24% on the mean of 207 that they achieved in 2016, which was when we started supporting them.
-Three students achieved a score of 400 and above.
+In total, they have received 126 Mwezi solar lights and a room solar lighting system to use in school.
+In 2021, they produced the best exam results in their history, achieving a mean score of 274/500.
+This is an increase of 32% on the mean of 207 that they achieved in 2016, which was when we started supporting them.
+In 2019 three students achieved a score of 400 and above.
 Their top student, Noel Munga Bokoro, scored a phenomenal 422 marks out of 500.
 This is only 18 points short of the top score in the whole country (440)!
+In 2021 their top student, Ramadhan, also achieved one of the top scores in the country, and has been offered a scholarship by Mwezi Foundation to go to a top national school.

 Using the solar lighting system that we donated, the school set up a small boarding programme.
 The girls in class have particularly benefitted from this, because they were expected to perform lots of housework at home, which impedes their schoolwork.